Riyadh00/Smart-Method-Task1/README.md

 The first task in the cooperative training whith Smart Meathods Company.

-The task is divided into two separate Tasks:
+The task is divided into two separate tasks:

 1-Create Website that Convert speech to text